puppetlabs/puppet-docs/source/puppet/3.6/reference/services_master_rack.markdown

 If the Rack server is _not_ embedded in the SSL terminating part of your stack (for example, when running under the Nginx + Unicorn stack), you may need to embed the certificate in an HTTP header, then configure your Rack server to extract the certificate data and set the environment variable.

 The name of this variable is not configurable.

+## Configuring a Rack Puppet Master

+As [described elsewhere,][about_settings] the puppet master application reads most of its settings from [puppet.conf][] and can accept additional settings on the command line.
+When running under Rack, puppet master gets its command line options from the `config.ru` file.
+By default, it only sets the `confdir` and `vardir` settings and the special `--rack` option.

+To change the puppet master's settings, you should use [puppet.conf][].
+The only two options you may want to set in `config.ru` are `--verbose` or `--debug`, to change the amount of detail in the logs.

+[about_settings]: ./config_about_settings.html
+[puppet.conf]: ./config_file_main.html

 > ## Aside: How a Rack Puppet Master Works
 >